GlassyWing/nvae/README.md

 As shown in the figure above, the model architecture is very simple, the image is scaled to 64x64 size, in order to reduce the amount of calculation.

-The following ops is not implemented, because it is just some tricks, but it greatly increases the computational complexity:
+The following ops are not implemented, because they are just some tricks, but they greatly increases the computational complexity:

 * IAF
 * Discretized mix logistic distribution (Replaced with lighter Adaptive Loss)

 ## Example

-After 5 epoches:
+After 10 epoches:

 <img src="assets/demo.jpeg">